arefins-Lab/Residential-Network-Design-and-Deployment/README.md

-Residential Network Design and Deployment
+Residential Network Design and Deployment:

 📌 Project Overview
 This project involved designing and implementing a centralised residential network for a multi‑story property.
 The objectives were: